logo

 Fellow, National Environmental Science Academy, New Delhi

-Member, Scientist panel Antibiotic residues committee of FSSAI New Delhi
+Member, Scientific panel Antibiotic residues committee of FSSAI New Delhi

 Dr GB Manjrekar award of AMI-2023

-Excellence in Research Award in 2nd International Conference on Bioenergy and Biotecghnology, Sanjeevini Gr of Institutions Feb, 2024
+Excellence in Research Award in 2nd International Conference on Bioenergy and Biotechnology, Sanjeevini Gr of Institutions Feb 2024